Milton, Delaware: Education

 It is in the Cape Henlopen School District.
 The Milton School District was consolidated into the Cape Henlopen district in 1969.

 Two elementary schools, Milton Elementary School and H. O. Brittingham Elementary School, serve sections of Milton.
+The Mariner Middle School is middle school in the Cape Henlopen School District located in the town of Milton.
+Mariner is one of three middle schools in the district.

 Cape Henlopen High School is the sole comprehensive high school of the district.